opportus/object-mapper/README.md

 echo $user->getUsername(); // Toto
 ```

-Calling the `ObjectMapper::map()` method without passing a `$map` argument makes
+Calling the `ObjectMapper::map()` method passing no `$map` argument makes
-the method build then use a `Map` composed of the default `StaticPathFinder`.
+the method build then use a `Map` composed of the default `StaticPathFinder`
+strategy.

-This default `StaticPathFinder` strategy consists of guessing what is the
+The default `StaticPathFinder` strategy determines the appropriate point of the
-appropriate point of the *source* class to connect to each point of the *target*
+*source* class to connect to each point of the *target* class.
+The connected
-class.
-The connected *source point* and *target point* compose then a *route*
+*source point* and *target point* compose then a *route* which is followed by
-which is followed by the `ObjectMapper`.
+the `ObjectMapper`.

 For the default [`StaticPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticPathFinder.php),
-a *target point* can be:
+a reference *target point* can be:

 -   A public property ([`PropertyStaticTargetPoint`](https://github.com/opportus/object-mapper/blob/master/src/Point/PropertyStaticTargetPoint.php))
 -   A parameter of a public setter or constructor ([`MethodParameterStaticTargetPoint`](https://github.com/opportus/object-mapper/blob/master/src/Point/MethodParameterStaticTargetPoint.php))